RCMP Right Fit Interview Competency 2 Flexibility

-As I continue my series breaking down the eight RCMP Applicant Interview (Formerly Regular Member Selection Interview)Competencies, we are going to focus on Flexibility.
-As I stated in my previous post, going through the RCMP Application Process and getting ready for the “Right Fit” (RCMP Applicant) Interview can be one of the most challenging stages of the process, and one not to be taken lightly.
+As I continue my series breaking down the eight competencies being assessed by the RCMP during the Right Fit Interview (formerly Regular Member Selection Interview), we are going to focus on Flexibility.
+As I stated in my previous post, going through the RCMP Application Process and getting ready for the “Right Fit” Interview can be one of the most challenging stages of the process, and one not to be taken lightly.

 At the interview, you will be asked behavioural and situational questions that will be used to assess if you meet this competency.

 Taken from the RCMP Preparatory Guide for the Right Fit Interview, the definition for flexibility is as follows:

 “Considers, adopts and changes behaviours in light of new ideas or work methods, and works effectively within a variety of situations and with various individuals or groups of diverse backgrounds and experience.
 Demonstrates a positive attitude and open-mindedness when faced with change.
 Can change gears or drop tasks unexpectedly when circumstances demand it.”

 The behavioural based question will target your past experiences that demonstrate that you can be flexible.
 When you’re considering what story to use, look at the definition, and ask yourself, does my story reflect the points of the definition?
 Does my action meet the the different components of the definition?

 For example, you might be asked a question about a time when you modified your plans at the start of a project or task because you received new information.
 Or you might be asked to talk about a time when you had to change your point of view because of other information that you received.